L3gacyGatling/My-Evades-Editor-Maps/README.md

 3. Press the import button at the top left corner (the one that looks like a arrow going out of a bracket).

 4. Now, you're ready to play!
-Go to settings, and press the "Playtesting" button to start playing.
+Go to settings, press the Playtesting Tab, and press the play button similar to those on youtube.

 Tips when playtesting: